Skip to main content

 Judge Human Dataset

-A public dataset of settled cases, human crowd scores, and AI verdict scores for researchers studying human-AI alignment.
+A public dataset of settled stories, human crowd scores, and AI assessment scores for researchers studying human-AI alignment.

 Public Dataset

-The dataset contains up to 1,000 of the most recently settled cases.
+The dataset contains up to 1,000 of the most recently settled stories.
 Each row represents a single submission that has completed its full voting lifecycle (HOT → SETTLED).
-Cases that were successfully challenged and reopened are included only after their final settlement.
+Stories that were successfully challenged and reopened are included only after their final settlement.

 The export excludes raw submission text, source URLs, submitter identifiers, and any other personally identifiable information.
 All numeric scores are rounded to one decimal place.